National necropolis of World War I prisoners of war

 This necropolis, located on the D27, on the way to Haut-Clocher, contains the remains of some 13 000 persons who die as prisoners of war.

 At the bottom of the main alley there is a monument “The Giant” (Le Géant), a work of the sculptor Fredy Stoll.
 This artist made this masterpiece during his captivity in the camp of Graffenwohr in Bavaria.
-Closed for repairs from February till September 2017.
+Closed for repairs.

 National necropolis of Marxberg (World War I &II)